cristibalan/braid/README.md

 aspects of the mirroring process such as;

 * whether the mirror is locked to a particular version of the external library.
+* whether the mirror is based off a tag or a branch.
 * whether the mirror includes the entire external library or just a subdirectory.

 ## Installation